beeldengeluid/extending-peertube/_posts/2021-06-16-developing-a-peertube-plugin.md

 This is where the magic happens.
 It is also where the PeerTube docs come in handy, and the [introduction to the concepts](https://docs.joinpeertube.org/contribute-plugins?id=concepts) of hooks, static files, CSS, Server API and Client API is especially helpful review before jumping into plugin development.

-The [PeerTube Plugin Quickstart](https://framagit.org/framasoft/peertube/peertube-plugin-quickstart) is a bit bare-bones and we would have liked to find at least some hello world example code snippet sprinkled in there.
+The [PeerTube Plugin Quickstart](https://framagit.org/framasoft/peertube/peertube-plugin-quickstart) is a bit bare-bones and we would have liked to find at least some example code snippet sprinkled in there.
 Still, it gives us a nice structure and decent idea of where to start our implemention.
 Depending on your plugin ideas, you might also find helpful inspiration in Framasoft's [official plugins repository](https://framagit.org/framasoft/peertube/official-plugins).

+_Note: in the beginning of June 2021 Framasoft/PeerTube provided an updated 'hello world' [example plugin](https://framagit.org/framasoft/peertube/official-plugins/-/tree/master/peertube-plugin-hello-world) as part of their v4 roadmap for 2021 for "Coordination with, support and contributions to external developments (clients, plugin, etc.)"_

 The following sections reflect on three different goals of the Creative Commons plugin: updating licence labels, displaying CC licence icons on video watch pages, inserting licence metadata on video watch pages.

 ### Updating licence labels

-We'd like to update the licences available on a PeerTube instance.
+We would like to update the licences available on a PeerTube instance.
 Technically, PeerTube licences are constants, [which can be updated](https://docs.joinpeertube.org/contribute-plugins?id=update-video-constants) by using the `videoLicenceManager`.

 In our plugin's [`main.js`](https://github.com/beeldengeluid/peertube-plugin-creative-commons/blob/cb5b99d635c4fcf6e6bd30a11fc85f48a46d29c6/main.js) we first remove the 7 existing licences, then add 7 licences using their official CC labels, as well as an [8th licence](https://beeldengeluid.github.io/extending-peertube/2021-05-15-the-8th-license) for the [Public Domain Mark](https://creativecommons.org/publicdomain/mark/1.0/):